bioinfo-pf-curie/mpiBWA/docs/README.md

 ### Memory

-The total memory used during the alignment if approximately the size of the `.map` file plus the size of the sam loaded by each bwa tasks.
+The total memory used during the alignment if approximately the size of the `.map` file plus the size of the SAM chunks loaded by each bwa tasks.
 A bwa thread takes around 300 MB of memory.

 ### Cpu